 Thank you for visiting Flora’s Musings today, Jeri and answering my questions.
 I think you’ve added a few more titles to our ever-growing TBR piles, you’ve certainly added to mine. 😉

-So what about you, fellow book-a-holics, have you read any of Jeri’s favourites?
-Have you added any of the above book to your lists like I have?
+So what about you, fellow book-a-holics, have you read any of Jeri Westerson’s favourites?
+Have you added any of the above books to your TBR pile or wish list like I have?
 As usual, I’d love to hear from you, just leave a comment below.

-Jeri’s latest book, Shadows in the Mist (Booke of the Hidden #3) is available to pre-order NOW and will be released on 14th May 2019
+Jeri’s latest book, Shadows in the Mist (Booke of the Hidden #3) is available to pre-order NOW and will be released on 14th May 2019.
+Keep reading to find out more about the series and Jeri herself.

-Los Angeles native JERI WESTERSON is the author of twelve Crispin Guest Medieval Noir Mystery novels, a series nominated for thirteen national awards from the Agatha to the Shamus.
-Her fifth novel BLOOD LANCE was named one of the Ten Hot Crime Novels for Colder Days by Kirkus Reviews, and her sixth, SHADOW OF THE ALCHEMIST, was named Best of 2013 by Suspense Magazine.
+Los Angeles native JERI WESTERSON is the author of fourteen Crispin Guest Medieval Noir novels, a series nominated for 13 national awards from the Agatha to the Shamus.
+Her first in the series, Veil of Lies was named Editor’s Choice by the Historical Novel Society Review, her third The Demon’s Parchment received a coveted starred review by Library Journal, and her sixth, Shadow of the Alchemist, was named Best of 2013 by Suspense Magazine.
+Also in 2013, her fifth novel Blood Lance was named one of the Ten Hot Crime Novels for Colder Days by Kirkus Reviews.